ohad-rodeh/bt/README.md

 TODO
 ====
-Revive the multi-threaded tests, so they will work correctly pthreads.
+Revive the XT multi-threaded tests.
+This is already done for the BTP module.